Skip to content

 Click the [Yes] button to update KJV, MHC and Robinson to the newest versions

-UPDATING UBUNTU How to List Installed Packages on Ubuntu on phoenixNAP, How to Update Ubuntu 20.04 from the Command Line Interface on Linux Hint, How to update Ubuntu using APT in the terminal on PragmaticLinux and How to Use the apt Command to Manage Ubuntu Packages on hostadvice.
-SWORD MODULES SWORD Module Add-ins on CrossWire and Xiphos Module Manager on Xiphos Documentation.
+UPDATE UBUNTU How to List Installed Packages on Ubuntu on phoenixNAP, Ubuntu upgrade or update a single package using apt-get on nixCraft, How to update Ubuntu using APT in the terminal on PragmaticLinux and How to Use the apt Command to Manage Ubuntu Packages on hostadvice.
+UPGRADE UBUNTU How to Upgrade to Xubuntu 26.04 LTS Safely on Ubuntu Free and Upgrading to Xubuntu 26.04 on Xubuntu.org SWORD MODULES SWORD Module Add-ins on CrossWire and Xiphos Module Manager on Xiphos Documentation.